vbmelo/pokelist/README.md

 # pokelist, your personal pokemon library!

-Created using using Vite + React, using the amazing https://pokeapi.co/
+Created using Vite + React, React Bootstrap, and powered by the amazing https://pokeapi.co/

 By Victor Melo.